-Seeking to take a break from wrenching on the Vanagon for a bit, I recently decided to try my hand at another craft, and the result is my first attempt at sewing something besides a pair of old jeans with worn-out knees.
+Having completed a bit of wrenching on the Vanagon, I recently decided to try my hand at another craft, and the result is my first attempt at sewing something besides a pair of old jeans with worn-out knees.

 When camping in the Westfalia, I have often wished for a small guitar to mess around with while enjoying a drink around the campfire.
 I already have a couple of decent guitars at home but they’re really too large and too shiny for banging around with our luggage inside the Westy.